hds/hegdenu.net/content/posts/understanding-async-await-3.md

 ### thanks

-A huge thank-you to [Conrad Ludgate](https://github.com/conradludgate) and [Predrag Gruevski](get a link and check name) for help in writing the manual future.
+A huge thank-you to [Conrad Ludgate](https://github.com/conradludgate) and [Predrag Gruevski](https://predr.ag/) for help in writing the manual future (especially that `MutexGuard` transmute).
 This post would have been cut short without that.

 (in alphabetical order)